By Rocio Carvajal

 Food history writer, cook and author

-With a certain degree of confidence, I can say that two of the most popular and internationally recognised Mexican drinks are tequila and mezcal, their role in the cultural construct about Mexican gastronomy has been key to the idea that fiery Mexican food must always be paired with throat burning liquors, after even Elvis Presley came and drank tequila shots and cocktails like a sailor during the golden years of Acapulco Bay when it was as the most exclusive resort for international movie stars who know maybe this was the curse and blessing that created a long lasting cultural cliché.
+With a certain degree of confidence, I can say that two of the most popular and internationally recognised Mexican drinks are tequila and mezcal, their role in the cultural construct about Mexican gastronomy has been key to the idea that fiery Mexican food must always be paired with throat burning liquors, after even Elvis Presley came and drank tequila shots and cocktails like a sailor during the golden years of Acapulco Bay when it was as the most exclusive resort for international movie stars who know maybe this was the curse and blessing that created a long-lasting cultural cliché.

 The Consumption of Spirits in Mexico

 The consumption of spirits in Mexico has a fascinating cultural history because they practically didn’t exist before the Spanish conquest in 1521 and the few alcoholic beverages that were available were part of highly controlled religious rituals and typically were neither sold nor consumed freely.
-But the Spaniards who hadn’t had a problem with abundant secular drinking made indigenous fermented drinks and newly added brewed spirits available to purchase and enjoy for anyone who could afford them, this had a deep impact in the new colonial society in which indigenous people had to go through a phase of adapting creating a new relationship with this situation, but they reached a middle ground in which they attributed mystical connections to drinks like tequila and mezcal, an they began using them for spiritual cleanses, rituals, and as part of offers to saints, to this day these drinks have a place at many Day of the dead altars, because is already annoying to be dead no need to be deprived of some booze right?
+But the Spaniards who hadn’t had a problem with abundant secular drinking made indigenous fermented drinks and newly added brewed spirits available to purchase and enjoy for anyone who could afford them, this had a deep impact in the new colonial society in which indigenous people had to go through a phase of adapting creating a new relationship with this situation, but they reached a middle ground in which they attributed mystical connections to drinks like tequila and mezcal, they began using them for spiritual cleanses, rituals, and as part of offers to saints, to this day these drinks have a place at many Day of the dead altars, because is already annoying to be dead no need to be deprived of some booze right?
 A popular saying exemplifies how distilled spirits mark all sorts of occasions: For all evil mezcal and for all good mezcal too!
 I’m sure many of you have heard, seen and even enjoyed tequila and mezcal on many occasions but do you know what’s difference between them?
 Is it the taste? the colour?
 The flavour?

 Turns out that in Mexico Mezcal is name given name to the category of all agave-based spirits, this technically makes tequila a type of mezcal, the confusion begins with the fact that the word “mezcal” is also given to a specific spirit.
-There’s been a long ongoing debate about the origins of mezcales, specifically because the technology used to obtain them is commonly assumed to be a European import that was introduced after the conquest of Mexico, after all the use of metal alloys to build kettles, fermenting units, funnels and pipes was practically unheard of for pre-Columbian tribes.
+There’s been a long ongoing debate about the origins of mezcales, specifically because the technology used to obtain them is commonly assumed to be a European import that was introduced after the conquest of Mexico, after all the use of metal alloys to build kettles, fermenting units, funnels and pipes were practically unheard of for pre-Columbian tribes.

-A beautifully illustrated document from the 16th C. compiled by Fray Bernardino de Sahagun called the “Florentine codex” is one of the most compelling sources of information about life, culture, traditions and even economy during the complex period of colonial Mexico, in one of the books that comprise this codex there are mentions of distilled mezcales in the western valleys of Mexico using European technology, the indigenous name for the type of agave that was used is “mexcalmetl” which is probably why the Spanish used a derived word to call the distilled drink mezcal, which is one of the many agroindustries that started in the 16th century and still continues to thrive to this day.
+A beautifully illustrated document from the 16th C. compiled by Fray Bernardino de Sahagun called the “Florentine codex” is one of the most compelling sources of information about life, culture, traditions, and even economy during the complex period of colonial Mexico, in one of the books that comprise this codex there are mentions of distilled mezcales in the western valleys of Mexico using European technology, the indigenous name for the type of agave that was used is “mexcalmetl” which is probably why the Spanish used a derived word to call the distilled drink mezcal, which is one of the many agroindustries that started in the 16th century and still continues to thrive to this day.

 There is a place where the earth seems as blue as the sky, and the air is thick with sweet and smoky notes of barbecued agave.
 In the dramatic western planes of Mexico, the state of Jalisco is home to the little romantic town of Tequila which is the undisputed capital of the nation’s most loved spirit, but this is just one of the five tequila producing regions, other states are Nayarit in the Pacific coast, Guanajuato, Michoacán and Tamaulipas, all of them grow the beautiful agave tequilana also known as Blue Agave, that thrives in hot sandy soils, the heart of the plant or pineapple as it is called can reach a weight between 40 and 90 kilos.
 Unlike the pulque production that requires a slow extraction and fermentation of the sap from other varieties of agave; mezcales such as tequila require cooking the actual heart of the plant and to do this, the sharp long branches are cut off by a professional known as Jimador who harvests and cleans the body or “pineapple” as it is traditionally called, then it is usually chopped and barbecued in rustic or industrial ovens, then comes the juicing of the cooked plant to extract the all the sap that has a strong, deep, herbal, bitter and smoky flavour which is quite undrinkable at this stage, next a long boiling process followed by fermenting, distilling and filtering.
 Although the final product is an extremely young tequila it can be consumed at your own peril and only recommended if you have a sailor’s throat, most types of tequila are aged before and after bottling.